Skip to Main Content

 A Michelin Star North of Copenhagen

 The award places Alimentum inside a nationwide tier of recognized modern cuisine restaurants that includes ARO in Odense, LYST in Vejle, and Domæne in Herning.
 What connects these addresses is a common premise: serious kitchen discipline applied in cities where the dining public is smaller and the margin for error is narrower.
-A Michelin star in Aalborg carries different context than one in the capital, where foot traffic and tourism sustain a larger base.
+A Michelin star in Aalborg carries different context than one in the capital, where the dining market is larger.
 Here, the restaurant earns its reputation from a committed regional audience and visitors who make the journey specifically for the table.

 Chef Sareen Rojanametin and the Modern Cuisine Framework